 Family Dentistry Philadelphia, PA

-Dr. Drew Shulman offers professional family dental care to families of all sizes in his dental practice.
+Dr. Drew Shulman offers professional family dental care near you in his dental practice to families of all sizes.
 Our team also enjoys helping young patients learn how to maintain clean and healthy smiles.
-Family dentistry is for young children.
+Our family dentistry focuses on helping children understand how important it is to regularly visit the dentist.

 Children that are able to receive dental care alongside their parents or caregiver may have less dental anxiety in the future.

-They will learn great dental habits earlier on and build a good patient-dentist bond.
+They will learn great dental habits earlier-on and build a good patient-dentist bond.
 Healthy habits like brushing, flossing, and a diet rich in fruit and vegetables benefit patients in the long run.

 family dentistry in northeast Philadelphia, PA